 It’s not always easy.

-Your days are busy taking care of the people and things you love.
+Days can be busy taking care of the people and things you love.
 You wear many hats.
 Your ‘To Do’ list is big and full of things you not only need to do. but things you should and want to do as well.
-To top it off, you usually make all of this happen within a budget.
-You know weight loss and health are important, but it isn’t easy finding time to prioritize them.
+On top of everything else, there is usually a budget to work within as well.
+You know your health is important, but it isn’t easy finding time to prioritize it.
 When life gets hard or busy, it is easy to let your health go.

 You ’re tired of…

-- Weight loss becoming more difficult with children, a career, and/or as you get older.
+- Healthy choices becoming more difficult with children, a career, and/or as you get older.

 - Feeling uncomfortable in your clothes.

-- Feeling guilty and bad about yourself because of your weight.
+- Feeling guilty and bad about yourself because of food.

 - My metabolism is slow.